junxit/us-congress-bills-115/metadata.md

 - 2017-01-10 — Introduced in Senate
 - 2017-01-10 — Referred to the Committee on Foreign Relations. (text of measure as introduced: CR S208)
+- 2017-03-15 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.
+- 2017-03-15 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.
+- 2017-03-15 — Senate Committee on Foreign Relations discharged by Unanimous Consent. (consideration: CR S1849)
+- 2017-03-15 — Senate Committee on Foreign Relations discharged by Unanimous Consent.(consideration: CR S1849)